ObehiGift/Spotify/README.md

 - **Listening Volume:** I calculated the **total listening time in hours** to understand how much time I've spent on Spotify overall, I also determined the **average listening time per session**, providing a sense of hoe long I typically stream music at a time.
 - **Session Extremes:** To identify standout sessions, I found the **longest and shortest listening sessions** based on duration.
 - **Unique Content:** I analyzed how many **individual tracks and distinct artists** I've listened to, showing the diversity in my mustic artistes.
+- **Time Based Analysis:** I converted the endTime colume to a **datetime** format enabling more advanced time-based insights.
+From there I:
+  - Analyzed **which day of the week** I streamed music the most
+  - Broke down listening activity by **hour of the day** to see when I usually tune in
+  - Explored how my **listening behaviour changed over the months**, visualized with a line graph.
+  - Identified the **top 10 days** with the highest total listening time.
 - **Top Content:** I uncovered the **most played artistes and most played tracks** across all sessions.
 Then, using horizontal bar charts, I visualized my **top 10 mosst played tracks** and **top 10 artists**, offering a clear view of my music perferences.

 ```python